 Clematis is known as the queen of climbers.
 Its vining stems will happily scramble up trellises, over arbors and through other plants, creating a tapestry of beautiful color.
 This carefree perennial blooms from early summer through fall, producing star-like blossoms that can be white, pink, red, blue or purple.
 It's easy to fall in love with clematis, and fun to find new ways to use them in your gardens and landscape.

 When you compare two clematis plants side by side, it’s easy to see differences in quality.
 Longfield Gardens supplies grade #1 plants (shown on the far left) that have strong, well developed root systems.
 The bigger the plant, the faster it will settle into your garden and the sooner you'll be enjoying flowers.

-ZONE: Clematis are hardy in zones 4-9.
+ZONE: Most clematis are hardy in zones 4-9.
 Not sure about your hardiness zone?
 Check the USDA zone map here.